Standards for BCS-SCF

-Standards for Board Certification in Fluency and Fluency Disorders may be found at Standards for Board Certification in Fluency.
+Standards for Board Certification in Stuttering, Cluttering, and Fluency Disorders may be found at Standards for Board Certification in Fluency.
 These standards apply as of January 1, 2014, for any new applicant.

 On January 1, 2014, the Specialty Recognition Program for Fluency and Fluency Disorders transitioned to a Specialty Certification Program.
 Speech-language pathologists recognized as fluency specialists (BRS-FD) as of January 1, 2014, were grandfathered into the new certification program.